About me

 But I don't know what my purpose is, or how I can help anyone.
 I don't know what God wants from me, and he won't tell me.
 So I'm trying to figure it out my own way.

 That's why I do public surveys in Chicago on Sundays, on the corner of State and Randolph, from Noon to 6.
-This year, I plan to publish a book of my experiences.
+Every week, I write new articles based on the experiences.

 I choose topics I'm trying to understand better about myself, and which seem to be common conundrums.
 Love, despair, hope, anxiety, happiness, trauma, destiny.